 As the capital and largest city, St John’s is the commercial hub of the nation and the chief port of the island.
 Famous for its shopping malls, boutique shops selling arts and crafts, nightlife scene, and culinary delights, chances are you won’t get bored in St John’s.

 To top it off, the city is steeped in history.
-You’ll find plenty of military heritage sites here, the most significant of which is the 18th century Fort James at St. John’s Harbour, along with ruins of plantation houses and sugar mills scattered around town.
+You’ll find plenty of military heritage sites here, the most significant of which is the 18th century Fort James at St John’s Harbour, along with ruins of plantation houses and sugar mills scattered around town.
 If you like the national sport of Antigua and Barbuda, cricket, St John’s parish is home to Sir Vivian Richards Stadium, one of the best cricket grounds in the country, and where the 2007 Cricket World Cup took place.

-With a third of the population living in St Johns, the city is modernized offering a huge variety of property types at affordable rates.
-Commercial rentals are available along with villas, houses, and townhouses on Friar’s hill.
-You can find plenty of exclusive waterfront lands on the market too.
+Home to a third of the population of Antigua and Barbuda, St John’s offers a huge variety of property types at affordable rates.
+Commercial rentals are available along with villas, houses, and townhouses on Friar’s Hill.
+You can find plenty of exclusive waterfront lands on the market, too.

 Falmouth Harbour and English Harbour

-Once a base for the fleets of Admiral Nelson, today these natural deep harbors don’t just offer a cruise around the Caribbean waters—they’re packed with waterside cafes, bars, and restaurants in the area.
+Once a base for the fleets of Admiral Nelson, today, these natural deep harbors don’t just offer a cruise around the Caribbean waters—they’re packed with waterside cafes, bars, and restaurants in the area.
 Whether you’re looking to make a lucrative investment or purchase a perfect living hideaway, Falmouth Harbour offers plenty of comfortable, luxurious, and stylish residences for rent or sale.
-For example, South Point is a sprawling luxury complex offering twenty-three stylish residences, exclusively on the waterfront.
+For example, South Point is a sprawling luxury complex offering twenty-three stylish residences exclusively on the waterfront.

 Dickenson Bay